 Now, imagine you’ve built this fantastic model, but every time someone wants to use it, they have to dig into the codebase, understand complex algorithms, and run it manually.
 Not exactly user-friendly, right?
 This is why RESTful APIs are a game-changer.

-RESTful APIs (which stands for Representational State Transfer) allow you to wrap your model in a user-friendly interface.
-With a RESTful API, your model can sit behind a neat little endpoint, waiting to receive data, process it, and return results—all over the web.
-It’s like giving your model a simple, elegant doorway through which users and applications can enter without needing to understand the complex inner workings.
+RESTful APIs (which is short for Representational State Transfer) enable you to encase your model with an easy-to-use interface.
+With a RESTful API, your model can be hiding behind a tidy little endpoint, ready to accept data, process it, and send back results—all across the web.
+It’s as if you’re providing your model with a clean, elegant entryway whereby users and applications can come and go without having to know the mess of inner workings.

 Section 1: Understanding Deep Learning Model Deployment